SpencerSurface/svg-logo-maker/README.md

 To use this tool, navigate to the project's directory in your terminal and run the command `node index.js`.
 The tool will prompt you for information about the logo you are generating.
 After responding to the prompts, an SVG file will be generated in the   `output` directory with the filename `logo.svg`.

-A sample of a SVG file generated with this tool is included as `example.svg` in the `examples` directory.
+A sample of a SVG file generated with this tool is included as [example.svg](./examples/example.svg) in the `examples` directory.
+A PNG image of the example has also been included (as [example.png](./examples/example.png)).

 A walkthrough of the functionality of the tool is provided in the following video: [Walkthrough video](./walkthrough.webm)